 In the Center's experience, hospitals and SNFs are not giving beneficiaries notice of non-coverage.
 Hospitals are not complying with the notice requirements and are not giving patients an ABN when beneficiaries are assigned to observation status in the hospital for time periods exceeding 24 or 48 hours.

-The Center anticipates that more beneficiaries may be placed in observation status next year as the Recovery Audit Contractor (RAC) program moves from demonstration status to a permanent, nationwide program.
+As the Center anticipated, more beneficiaries have been placed in observation status as the Recovery Audit Contractor (RAC) program moved from demonstration status to a permanent, nationwide program.
 RAC was authorized by §306 of the Medicare Prescription Drug, Improvement and Modernization Act of 2003 (MMA) to detect and correct improper payments in the traditional Medicare program, both overpayments and underpayments.
 The review of the three-year demonstration program found that RAC contractors, who were paid on a contingency basis, identified $1.03 billion in improper payments — $992.7 million (96%) in overpayments and $37.8 million (4%) in underpayments.
 Most of the overpayments (85%) were collected from inpatient hospitals.
 The review also reported that only 14% of providers appealed and only 4.6% of RAC overpayment determinations were overturned on appeal.

 The Center would like to hear your experiences as we work on solutions to these issues.
 In the meantime, the Center suggests that: